quicwg/base-drafts/draft-ietf-quic-transport.md

 Payload Length:

-: If Type is one of the Compound packets, the length of the Payload field in octets.
+: If Type is either Initial-with-Length or Handshake-with-Length, the length of the Payload field in octets.

 Payload: